rezsam09/Filipino-English-Dementia-Classification/README.md

 | NeoBERT | TL | 0.738 / 0.438 / 0.287 | 0.988 / 0.988 / 0.981 | 0.844 / 0.774 / 0.633 |
 | NeoBERT | EN+TL | 0.990 / 0.990 / 0.985 | 0.984 / 0.984 / 0.980 | 0.987 / 0.987 / 0.982 |

-**Key findings:**
+**Key takeaways:**
-- Monolingual models achieve near-perfect in-domain F1 (≥ 0.98) but collapse under zero-shot transfer, driven almost entirely by failure to detect dementia cases (e.g., NeoBERT EN→TL dementia recall = 0.017).
+- Cross-lingual failure is driven almost entirely by the model's inability to detect dementia cases in the unseen language (e.g., NeoBERT EN→TL dementia recall = 0.017).
-- NeoBERT matches or exceeds BERT in-domain but shows greater cross-lingual degradation under monolingual English training (∆F1 = 0.639 vs. 0.595), indicating stronger specialization to the training distribution.
+- NeoBERT matches or exceeds BERT in-domain but degrades more sharply under monolingual English zero-shot transfer (∆F1 = 0.639 vs. 0.595).
 - Bilingual training eliminates cross-lingual bias across all models (∆F1 < 0.015), with NeoBERT achieving the smallest gap (0.006) and highest combined F1 (0.987).
-- TF-IDF + LR shows the most severe cross-lingual collapse (F1 = 0.009 on Filipino when trained on English), confirming that contextual representations are necessary for cross-lingual robustness.
+- TF-IDF + LR shows the most severe cross-lingual collapse (Filipino F1 = 0.009 when trained on English), confirming that contextual representations are necessary for any degree of cross-lingual robustness.

 ---